sketchplugins/plugin-directory/README.md

 - [Fake Chinese Name for Sketch](https://github.com/jjying/fake-chinese-name-for-sketch), by JJ Ying: Generate Chinese names for text layers.
 - [Fast Text Transfer](https://github.com/jbentzen/sketch-fast-text-transfer), by Jesper Bentzen: Lightning fast copying, pasting and swapping text.
 - [File Cleaner](https://github.com/monzo/file-cleaner), by Monzo: Keep your Sketch files immaculately clean and in order.
+- [Fill Updater](https://github.com/lizhengDesign/Sketch-FillUpdater), by Li Zheng: Fill shapes or symbols with content of selected artboards.
 - [Find And Replace](https://github.com/thierryc/sketch-find-and-replace), by Martin Steven.
 Maintained by Thierry Charbonnel: Sketch 3 plugin to do a simple find and replace on text within layers
 - [Find Dirty Styles](https://github.com/KevinGutowski/FindDirtyStyles), by Kevin Gutowski: A Sketch plugin to easily find layers that are out of sync with their shared styles.
 - [Fit to Parent](https://github.com/dannymcclain/fit-to-parent), by dannymcclain: